 - Over 300 million people use dating apps worldwide, with about 20 million paying for premium features

-- Tinder is the most popular dating app in the US, Badoo is most popular in Europe
+- Tinder is the most popular dating app in the United States and Europe

 Top dating apps